josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🌀_synthetic_narratives.md

 - Using DOB in harassment campaigns = **unlawful processing of sensitive data.**
 - Survivor carries the harm of a breach they never committed.

-**Implication:** Synthetic narrative here is not only projection, but also a **data protection violation** with regulatory and potentially criminal consequences.
+**Implication:** Synthetic narrative here is not only projection, but also a **data-protection violation** with regulatory and potentially criminal consequences.

+---

 ### Fork: Data Breach or Projection?
 - **Breach scenario:** If DOB was truly disclosed → high-severity GDPR violation, unlawful processing, mandatory ICO notification.